Have you ever seen mealybugs on houseplants or on other ornamental plants in the landscape?

 Ants feed on the honeydew when you find ants crawling around your plants indoors or out or observed making a nice trail from a plant.

 Take some time to examine your houseplants closely for these sucking pests.

-Mealybugs do well indoors – they love and live very well in warm, dry environments.
+These annoying white bug on plants do well indoors – they love and live very well in warm, dry environments.
 These pests have a life cycle of about 30 days.

 These crawlers normally call home and adult females deposit their eggs where leaves join stems or along leaf veins.
 When the eggs hatch, their feeding will cause leaves to turn yellow and drop.